Jacyndy/SQL_Project/starting_with_questions.md

 								country, city
 						HAVING
 								SUM(total_transaction_revenue::NUMERIC) IS NOT NULL) SELECT *
+FROM
-FROM     total_revenue
+		total_revenue
 ORDER BY total_revenue DESC;

-Answer:
+Answer: United States is generating more revenues.